stephancb/IScatterSpectrum/README.md

 and FORTRAN IV code written by the same author, [iscatspe.for](https://github.com/stephancb/IScatterSpectrum.jl/blob/master/src/iscatspe.for).
-[ISfortran.jl](https://github.com/stephancb/IScatterSpectrum.jl/blob/master/src/ISfortran.jl)
-shows how the reference FORTRAN code can be called from Julia.
+If needed for testing and verification, [ISfortran.jl](https://github.com/stephancb/IScatterSpectrum.jl/blob/master/src/ISfortran.jl) shows how the reference FORTRAN code can be called from Julia.
 Presently only the functions and COMMON BLOCK addresses to call the plasma dispersion function are provided.
-In the FORTRAN code the plasm dispersion function is calculated following the prescription in the book
+In the FORTRAN code the plasma dispersion function is calculated following the prescription in the book

 The Plasma Dispersion Function: The Hilbert Transform of the Gaussian, by Fried and Conte, Academic Press, 1961.